 Variation in vine vigour

-Patterns of spatial variation in vine vigour as measured close to veraison using remotely sensed imagery, were seen to be stable over a 12 year period (Figure 4).
+Patterns of spatial variation in vine vigour as measured close to véraison using remotely sensed imagery, were seen to be stable over a 12 year period (Figure 4).
 Thus, when mean values of PCD were calculated from the 2006, 2007, 2009 and 2017 imagery, the result showed the same characteristic pattern of variation as can be seen in the imagery for any individual year.
 This pattern was also evident when the data from these four years were clustered into either three or five ‘zones’ using k-means, and is also very similar to that seen in 2007 when PCD was measured from the side using a proximal sensor (Figure 4), and in the map of trunk circumference measured in 2004 (Figure 1).
 Similarly, close correlations were observed between the pruning weights determined in each season (2005-2007; Table 1).
 Thus, when the pruning weight data, normalised on a per season basis, were regressed against PCD values extracted from the 2007 Crop Circle image (Figures 1 and 4), the instantaneous measure of vine vigour provided by this proximal sensor scanning from the side, was seen to be a reasonable predictor of vine vigour in each of three seasons (2005-2007) and to match the classification of vine size based on trunk circumference (Figure 5; Trought et al., 2008).

-The re-measurement of trunk circumference in 2018 enabled examination of its relationship with the 2004 measurement, and also enabled vine vigour to expressed in terms of increase in trunk circumference over the intervening 15 years.
+The re-measurement of trunk circumference in 2018 enabled examination of its relationship with the 2004 measurement, and also enabled vine vigour to be expressed in terms of an increase in trunk cross-sectional area over the intervening 15 years.
 Vines with the lowest cross sectional area in 2004 (Trought et al., 2008) were also those which showed the lowest increase in area between 2004 and 2018 (Figure 6).
-In other words, vines with the lowest trunk cross sectional area (Figure 6) are also those with the lowest photosynthetically active biomass (i.e. canopy vigour; Figures 1, 4) and so have the lowest rate of growth in trunk cross sectional area (Figure 6).
+In other words, vines with the lowest trunk cross sectional area (Figure 6) are also those with the lowest photosynthetically active canopy biomass (i.e. canopy vigour; Figures 1, 4) and so have the lowest rate of growth in trunk cross sectional area (Figure 6).
 Collectively, these observations lend considerable weight to the conclusion that patterns of variation in vine vigour are stable in time.